agontard/rocq-hol-light-experimental/README.md

 # rocq-hol-light-experimental

+This is an experimental version of [coq-hol-light](https://github.com/Deducteam/coq-hol-light) in which the translation is done with minimal mappings, to typeclasses, so that mappings can be done *afterwards* by instanciating the classes.
+The benefits are that mappings can easily be changed without having to retranslate or recheck the proofs, and that this way HOL Light theorems can be used directly for mappings as long as all objects appearing in them are already mapped.

+Because of the size of the proofs of the multivariate library, this repository only currently contains the contents of the [coq-hol-lighy-real-with-N](https://github.com/Deducteam/coq-hol-light-real-with-N) library.
+Mappings are currently being changed to typeclass instances.

+Check TODO for plans and ideas of features for this translation.

 ## Tools for classical logic
 To fit HOL Light's logic, we require the following usual axioms of classical logic, from mathcomp-classical/boolp.